-Basil notwithstanding, I couldn’t make up my mind on which other herbs to use so I just went out and grabbed everything that looked good — lemon-thyme, sage, parsley — chopped them all together and threw them on top of the finished pizzas.
+Basil notwithstanding, I couldn’t make up my mind on which other herbs to use, so I just went out and grabbed everything that looked good — lemon-thyme, sage, parsley — chopped them all together and threw them on top of the finished pizzas.

-fresh herbs (whatever you have/like… I used thyme, sage, basil and parsley)
+- Fresh herbs, chopped (whatever you have/like… I used thyme, sage, basil and parsley)

-Heat your grill (or grill pan) to medium-high heat.
+- Heat your grill or grill pan to medium-high heat.
 If you’re using an indoor grill pan, also preheat your oven broiler – if you want bubbling cheese, you will have to finish it in the oven.

 - Brush the dough with a bit of the garlic oil and place on the hot grill.
 The time you will grill each side will depend on how thin you have rolled out your dough.
 I grilled mine for 4-5 minutes per side.
 Using grill-safe tongs, you can slightly lift up a corner to look and see if black grill marks are starting to form.
 Once the first side has nice black grill marks, flip it over.

-If you’re using an outdoor grill, place toppings on the already-cooked side of the dough and shut the top of the grill until the dough is cooked through.
+- From here you have two choices: If you’re using an outdoor grill, place the cheese, tomatoes, and herbs on the already-cooked side of the dough and shut the top of the grill until the dough is cooked through.